A Kaidez Article

 If you want to get a feel of how much microdata is out there, check out the Operator plug-in for Firefox.
 It inserts a toolbar that detects microdata along with RDFa and Microformats, showing you what data is being collected and its potential use…especially for e-commerce.
 Plug in Operator, then do some general web surfing while paying attention to the toolbar…you’d be surprised what you’ll find out.

-For further reading, the awesome HTML5 microdata tutorial at HTML Goodies and HTML5 Doctor’s microdata article are great starting points on the subject.
+For further reading, HTML5 Doctor’s microdata article is a great starting pointa on the subject.
 After that, read what Mark Pilgrim has to say about microdata and definitely read Google’s microdata documentation.

 Some other HTML5 SEO things…